Eastside (song): Release

 Blanco premiered the song on July 12 on the Beats 1 station on Apple Music, in an interview with Zane Lowe.
 The song was then released for streaming and as a download, and the music video was released on the same day.

 Live performances

 Blanco, Halsey, and Khalid performed the song at the American Music Awards of 2018, with a "bedroom setting".
 Halsey also performed "Eastside" solo on her 2018 tour.
 In February 2019, Halsey performed the entire song live on Saturday Night Live.
 During her performance of the song, she painted an upside-down portrait of a woman's head on the floor of the stage.

 Copyright infringement lawsuit

-In May 2021 a lawsuit for copyright infringement was filed against Blanco and the other co-writers of "Eastside" by the band American XO alleging that the guitar riff that forms the basis of "Eastside" was copied from their 2015 song "Loveless.”
-The Lawsuit contains an audio comparison, referred to as “Exhibit A” of the two songs being played simultaneously that allegedly shows the similarities between the main riff of "Eastside" and the guitar hook for "Loveless."
+In May 2021 a lawsuit for copyright infringement was filed against Blanco and the other co-writers of "Eastside" by the band American XO alleging that the guitar riff that forms the basis of "Eastside" was copied from their 2015 song "Loveless."
+The Lawsuit contains an audio comparison, referred to as "Exhibit A" of the two songs being played simultaneously that allegedly shows the similarities between the main riff of "Eastside" and the guitar hook for "Loveless."
+The suit was eventually dropped.
+"While we are grateful that plaintiffs belatedly recognized they had no viable claim of copyright infringement," one of the defense attorneys said afterwards, "it is unfortunate that our clients ever had to deal with an infringement accusation that never should have been made."